NISSAN JUKE 1.6 DiG-T Nismo RS 5dr Hatchback

-2017 Nissan Juke 1.6 DiG-T Nismo RS 5dr Hatchback with 1556miles.
+2016 Nissan Juke 1.6 DiG-T Nismo RS 5dr Hatchback with 7823miles.
 In excellent condition, well equipped specification, this Buyacar certified used car can be ordered online and delivered to your door.
 Incredible monthly finance packages available, 7.9% APR representative.
 Price includes a finance contribution, visit our website www.buyacar.co.uk for more information, and the other colours available from 1000's of Buyacar certified used vehicles in stock.

 Buyacar.co.uk